strangerstudios/pmpro-events/readme.txt

 2. Event information is hidden on the site.

 == Changelog ==
+= 1.4.1 - TBD =
+* ENHANCEMENT: Only load our module for All-In-One-Events Calendar for versions before 3.0.
+If you are using the latest version, please restrict the content by following this guide - https://www.paidmembershipspro.com/documentation/content-controls/

 = 1.4 - 2023-02-01 =
 * ENHANCEMENT: Support recurring events for The Events Calendar.
 It inherits the 'main' event membership settings.
 * BUG FIX: Resolve a database warning (unique alias warnings) for The Events Calendar in some instances when SQL queries run multiple times.